 Teachers and children are present and it is a special time for the school community.
 Our week finishes with a Celebration Worship on a Friday.

 Each week, we have a new theme for our collective worship.
 The themes include our Christian Values and a range of other ideas relevant to our children's experiences.
 Our themes can also be responsive to what is happening in the wider world.

 Worship usually follows the following pattern:

-- On a Friday afternoon we celebration all that has happened during the week as a whole school.
-We sing Happy Birthday, share schools news and certificates are awarded for learning and for demonstrating our Christian Values.
+- On a Friday morning we celebrate all that has happened during the week as a whole school.
+We sing, share school news and certificates are awarded for learning, showing a Growth Mindset and for demonstrating our Christian Values.

-During all of our daily collective worship sessions, we say together our school prayer and also reflect on John Wesley's Rule.
-Our children are regularly involved in leading different aspects of our worship including lighting the candle, singing, prayer and opportunities for quiet reflection.
+During all of our daily collective worship sessions, we say together John Wesley's Rule.
+Our children are always involved in leading different aspects of our worship including lighting the candle, singing, prayer and opportunities for quiet reflection.

 Whilst parents have the right to withdraw a child from worship, our children and staff view this as a special and important part of our school day.
 We participate with respect and a growing understanding of our own spirituality.
 It provides an opportunity to explore our own beliefs, deepen our understanding of our school Christian Values and the character of God and reflect upon the world around us in a safe and accepting community.
 We therefore encourage children of all faiths and none to attend.

 Our Christian Values in Action